Skip to Content

 “No official travel authorization has been granted to humanitarian partners to implement activities outside of Sittwe township since November 2023,” a senior aid official told CNN.

-Seeking to broker an end to the blockade, representatives from the UN Office for the Coordination of Humanitarian Affairs (OCHA) held informal talks with senior junta officials last month in the country’s capital, two sources told CNN.
+Seeking to broker an end to the blockade, senior UN officials held informal talks with SAC officials last month in the country’s capital, two sources told CNN.

 The UN aid officials made clear in their meetings, which have not been previously reported, that the status quo is unacceptable, the sources said.
-Separately, the two officials said the agency has raised the issue with the UN Security Council, the European Union and China, among others.
+Separately, the two officials said the issue was raised with the UN Security Council, the European Union and China, among others.

 The junta told humanitarian groups that it cut their access to AA territory because aid workers cannot safely travel through areas the military does not control, sources told CNN.